marcelosomers/marcelosomers.com/_posts/2015-12-03-chasing-the-holy-grail.md

 ---
-title: Chasing The Holy Grail
+title: Chasing the Holy Grail
 subtitle: Strategies For Distributing Your Pattern Library and Keeping It in Sync
 layout: post
-excerpt: 'In our work with Pattern Libraries, we strive to achieve a level of maturity where the Pattern Library documentation is automatically in sync with the app(s) that it powers.
-Generally, this means sharing the CSS code so developers implementing patterns can just copy and paste snippets of HTML so it “just works.”
-In practice though, this gets complicated quickly.'
+excerpt: In our work with Pattern Libraries, we strive to achieve a level of maturity where the Pattern Library documentation is automatically in sync with the app(s) that it powers.
+Generally, this means sharing the CSS code so developers implementing patterns can just copy and paste snippets of HTML so it 'just works.'
+In practice though, this gets complicated quickly.
 ---

 ![The Holy Grail from Monty Python and the Holy Grail](/img/holy-grail.jpg)